History of Łódź: Second World War

-At the very beginning of the war, Łódź was a target of German aggression.
-The first German bombs fell in the area of Kaliska Railway Station and at Lublinek Airport outside the city.
-During the first week of occupation, economic life in Łódź came to a halt.
-German Luftwaffe raids completely disorganized the work of shops, offices, and various other institutions.
-Polish Air Force and anti-aircraft artillery, which were insufficient in quantity and strength, were not able to effectively counteract the brutal attacks of the enemy.
+By September 4, hundreds of reservists and volunteers crowded recruitment centers, demanding to join the army.
+Kwapiński asked military leaders to build defensive trenches and organize volunteer battalions, but the request was denied and Łódź was to remain undefended to minimize civilian casualties and urban destruction.
+The District Command issued a radio appeal for men under 50 to evacuate toward Warsaw or the Lublin Voivodeship, where new reserve units were forming.

 On September 5, German troops smashed both wings of the Łódź Army during the Battle of Łódź and opened their way to the city.
 The previous day, wealthier residents began to leave the city.
-Military and state authorities - headed by voivode Henryk Józefski and the town staroste Henryk Mostowski, self-government with president Jan Kwapiński and the police left the city as well, and on the night of 4–5 September the evacuation of offices and institutions began a process which lasted until noon on September 6.
+During the night of 5th to 6th of September, military and state authorities - headed by voivode Henryk Józefski and starosta Henryk Mostowski, self-government with president Jan Kwapiński and the police left the city as well, and on the night of 4–5 September the evacuation of offices and institutions began a process which lasted until noon on September 6.
 The city was deprived of all means of transport.
-Ambulances and fire brigade equipment were also taken away.
-At the same time, the inhabitants fled from Łódź en masse, following the Brzeziń road to Warsaw.
+Emergency services and fire brigade equipment were also taken away.
+At the same time, the inhabitants fled from Łódź en masse, following the Brzeziny road to Warsaw.
 German aircraft fired on evacuating civilians, causing casualties among defenseless refugees.
+Bishops Włodzimierz Jasiński and Kazimierz Tomczak announced they would stay behind to support the city's population.
+That day, Major Kazimierz Kowalski formed an underground resistance cell, with members including Captain Bolesław Balcerzak, scoutmaster Mieczysław Łętowski, former Mayor Aleksy Rżewski, Fabian Urbaniak and Janina Żyźniewska.
+The group laid the foundation for the Service for Poland's Victory in Łódź.

+Also on September 6, German bombs hit the Juliusz Heinzl Palace, headquarters of the Łódź Army.
+Command relocated first to Mszczonów and then to a nearby forester’s lodge after further bombings.
+Communication with military units collapsed, and Brigadier General Wiktor Thommée assumed command.